bencochran/caddy-tailscale-authz/README.md

 It doesn’t go groups or anything fancy.
 Just the minimum to restrict access to certain tailscale users.

+## Why?

+Scenario: you have a homelab with a bunch of apps behind a reverse proxy.
+You want to share a couple of those apps with someone.
+You can invite them to your tailnet and ACL them out of accessing anything but your reverse proxy.
+Or share your reverse proxy machine with them on on their own tailnet.
+But in either scenario they have defacto access to every app served by that reverse proxy.
+And thus, this plugin.

 ## Example

 ```caddyfile